William’s parents, lady and lord Courtenay, had 13 daughters:

 - 1848 Matilda at Saint-Germain-en-Laye, Île-de-France in France

 - 1851 Caroline at Hayes, Kent in England

 - 18??
 Frances

-For information about the wills left by William’s sisters and brothers-in-law, with transcripts of a few of the shorter wills, visit the page Wills of other people 1: lists and Wills of other people 2: transcripts.
+For information about the wills left by William’s sisters and brothers-in-law, with transcripts of a few of the shorter wills, visit the pages Wills of other people 1: lists and Wills of other people 2: transcripts.

 John Preston Neale: Ford House, 1818. https://commons.wikimedia.org/wiki/File:Neale(1818)_p1.216_-_Ford_House,_Devonshire.jpg